Kemark Cariño

-Kemark Devera Cariño (born February 1, 1998) is a Filipino professional basketball player for the Terrafirma Dyip of the Philippine Basketball Association (PBA).
+Kemark Devera Cariño (born February 1, 1998) is a Filipino professional basketball player for the Barangay Ginebra San Miguel of the Philippine Basketball Association (PBA) and listed at 6 ft 8 in.

 He played for the San Beda Red Lions in college and had stints in the PBA D-League.
 In 2021, he turned professional with the Aomori Wat's in the second division of Japan's B.League.
 In 2023, he moved to the Zamboanga Valientes for the ABL Invitational before joining the Maharlika Pilipinas Basketball League (MPBL) with the Muntinlupa Cagers.
 Mid-season, he moved to the Nueva Ecija Rice Vanguards.

 During the PBA season 48 draft, Cariño was selected with the 13th overall pick by Terrafirma.
 In his first season in the PBA, he was selected to the PBA All-Defensive Team.
 He also won two NCAA Philippines championships with San Beda.

 College career

 In college, Kemark played for the San Beda Red Lions where he won two championships in 2017 and 2018.